Wackiest Odd Jobs Around the World

 Bicycle Fisher - The Netherlands

 To solve this uniquely Amsterdam problem, full-time employees use giant hydraulic claws to fish out bikes from the waterways, retrieving an estimated 15,000 bikes each year.
 By all accounts, the job is held in high esteem.
-"I love my job," a bicycle fisher told Public Radio International last year.
+"I love my job," a bicycle fisher told Public Radio International in 2015.
 "You're standing outside with a lot of freedom around you.
 So it's a nice job."
 Indeed.

 Dog Mayor - Rabbit Hash, Kentucky